Jontruiz1/Jontruiz1/README.md

 - 👋 Hi, I’m Jonathan Ruiz
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning Assembly
 - 💞️ I’m looking to collaborate on game development projects or just general programming projects.
-I'm some what inexperienced so I'm willing to work on pretty much anything
+I'm somewhat inexperienced so I'm willing to work on almost anything!
 - 📫 How to reach me: email at jontheruiz4@gmail.com

 <!---